michaelnny/miniGPT/README.md

 ## What we got
 * data-preprocessing, pre-training, fine-tuning scripts for GPT-2 model
 * support PyTorch FSDP for distributed training
-* support fine-tuning from loading OpenAI pre-trained weights (through hugging face transformers)
+* support fine-tuning from loading OpenAI pre-trained weights
 * support fine-tuning with LoRA (no FSDP support since PyTorch 2.0.1 has some bug)